Odense Bulldogs: 2017–present

+2017–18 season

 Following a semifinal exit the year before, head coach Peter Johansson left the club along with other star players, such as 16/17 league leading goalie Tadeas Galansky.
 Two time topscorer Dale Mitchell, was the only foreign player to extend his contract, making it his fourth year in a row as a Bulldog.

 Bulldogs signed 55-year old Finnish Kari Rauhanen as head coach.
 But after only ten regular season games, he decided to stop due to "personal matters".
 The board immediately hired Mikael Gath as new head coach.

 European appearances

 In June 2016, it was decided that Odense Bulldogs were to host the 2016–17 IIHF Continental Cup semifinals in November 2016.
 This was going to be the club's second European appearance and first time hosting one.
 Odense Bulldogs clinched the Continental cup finals with a second place in the semifinals after wins over Rouen and Donbass.
 In the finals they lost to Nottingham Panthers, won against Ritten, but lost in overtime to the Kazakhian team Atyrau, making them third overall and had to settle for a bronze medal.